joniles/mpxj/mkdocs/docs/howto-dotnet.md

 > something like this: `<Project Sdk="Microsoft.NET.Sdk">`.
 If the first line of
 > your `csproj` file looks something like this:
 > `<Project ToolsVersion="12.0" DefaultTargets="Build" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">`
-> you will need to update to the new SDK project format.
+> you will need to update to the new SDK project format in order to use MPXJ.

 ## MPXJ.Net
 **This is the recommended approach.**